SpoonX/procurator/README.md

 // Outputs: Hello developer!
 How are you doing today?
 ```

-### Nested variables
+### Nested placeholders

-As of v2.0.0, Procurator supports nested variables.
+As of v2.0.0, Procurator supports nested placeholders.
 This means you can do the following (using sync for simplicity):

 ```js